 It’s important to remember that since blue light stimulates the brain to keep people alert, it also decreases melatonin, which the brain produces during night hours to help promote sleep.
 Being exposed to blue light through electronic devices during darkness interferes with REM sleep, which is necessary for people to achieve in order to get proper rest.

 In other words, blue light exposure in the evening is known to delay melatonin release, which may lead to insomnia and delayed sleep cycles.
 This is also true for people who sleep with lights, TVs, or other electronics on.
 Because of these facts, it is recommended that people turn off all electronic devices at least 2 hours before bedtime.

 The above facts also hold true for people who sleep with lights, TVs, or other electronics on, so remember to get away from being exposed to blue light at night.

 Altering circadian rhythms can negatively impact your health.
-Not only does it cause poor sleep patterns, but it can alter other hormone releases resulting in metabolic problems, and mental health issues like depression and anxiety.
+Not only it may be linked to poor sleep patterns, but it can affect hormones resulting in metabolic problems, and mental health issues like depression and anxiety.

 Blue light and eye risks?

 Some medical reports state that blue light can damage your eyes; however, recent studies show that there’s little evidence to support this statement.
-Keep in mind though, that evidence does point out the negative impact blue light can have on Circadian rhythms and sleep, but not on your eyes, in terms of vision problems that is.
+Keep in mind though, that evidence does point out the negative impact blue light can have on circadian rhythms and sleep.

 It is a fact that the increased use of screens causes eye discomfort, which results from eye strain, not damage from blue light exposure.
 Eye strain can develop from the frequent use of digital devices.
-Symptoms include, like dry eyes; watery eyes; blurred vision; sensitivity to light, headache; neck pain; tiredness; burning eyes, and red eyes.
+Symptoms include:

 Who’s at risk?